The former executive director of a successful nonprofit agency now content specialist, Cynthia writes about a variety of

 - Do not stick your chopsticks upright in your food, especially not your rice.
 This is considered to mimic incense sticks that are placed upright in rice as an offering to the dead.

 - Do not cross your chopsticks when placing them across your plate or bowl.
 This is a Chinese symbol of death.
-Lay them parallel with tapered end pointing left, but not on the table.
+Lay them parallel with the tapered end pointing left, but not on the table.
 Use the chopstick holder if one is provided.

 - Never point with your chopsticks.
 They are considered an extension of your hand.
 Just as it is impolite to point with your fingers, the same is so of chopsticks.

-- When using chopsticks, hold them as close to top of the chopstick as possible, elongating the chopstick and making use look more elegant.
+- When using chopsticks, hold them as close to the top of the chopstick as possible, elongating the chopstick and making its use look more elegant.

-If chopsticks are not your normal eating utensil and you decide to eat with chopsticks, the trick is learning how to effectively use them.
+If chopsticks are not your normal eating utensil and you decide to eat with chopsticks, the trick is learning how to use them effectively.
 Admittedly, it requires some patience and a lot of practice.
 When you have mastered the skill, you will see that it will slow your eating, helping you to enjoy it more.

 Just remember: The next time you are eating one of the many wonderful dishes from Thailand, don't automatically ask for the chopsticks—and if you do, don't be offended if they hand you a fork.